Pitfalls of Jupyter Notebooks¶

 This is really small, but notebooks aren’t named by default.
 If you don’t name them well, you will end up with a big mess.
 Also somewhat related, notebooks tend to purpose drift: they start for one thing then end up with a lot of random stuff in them.
 How do you find what you need?
 Obviously this isn’t specific to notebooks, but the interactive nature and modularity-second makes the problem more visible.

-Solution: Remember to name notebooks well.
-Keep mind of when they start to feature drift too much, and take some time to sort your code logically once that happens.
+- Keep mind of when they start to feature drift too much, or have too many unrelated things in them.
+Take some time to sort your code logically once that happens.

 Difficult to integrate into other execution systems¶